A Clairsentient is a type of person who is particularly sensitive to the emptions of those around them.

-That’s an example of how it feels to be an empath.
-Being an empath is incredibly common, and for the most part people are.
+That’s an example of how it feels to be clairsentient.
+It is incredibly common, and for the most part people are.

 Being around people who are down a lot can bring you down too.
 Being around excessively drunk people might make you feel merry despite you being completely sober.

 Some people have it so strongly that it’s considered a psychic ability, and people call it ‘clair-sentience’.
 For example, I feel really intense physical pressure in my chest or throat when somebody wants to speak to me- or when they have something they want to get off their chest.
 When somebody around me/ close to me* is depressed I have been known to physically keel over because my body feels the sadness in a way I can’t describe.
 When an ex-thing of mine would do drugs I would always know because I could feel a major anxiety in my heart.

 *When I say ‘close to me’ I mean they can be across the globe, but they’re connected to me somehow.

 So being clairsentient (to whatever extent) can be great as it means you feel so intensely.
 It can be a superpower.
 It can bring you complete euphoria.

 That said, feeling so much can be quite a difficult thing.
 Sometimes you’re just crying on the kitchen floor for not much of a reason.
 Sometimes the fact that somebody else (who has nothing to do with you) is going through a hard time can devastate you to the point where it feels like you’re going through the same thing.